MikeTam1021/friendly-101/docs/bashprofile.rst

 Sourcing your Bash profile
 --------------------------

-Although we edited our Bash profile, it is critical to remember the code in Bash profile runs only when a *new Bash session is created*, which is called **sourcing**.
+We edited our Bash profile, but it is critical to remember the code in Bash profile runs only when a *new Bash session is created*, which is called **sourcing**.
 Therefore, our changes will take effect when you quit Terminal and open it again to make sure that ``PATH`` is in fact exported.
 When Terminal is open again, you can check the value of ``PATH`` by running the ``echo`` command:

 .. code-block:: bash